Rijksmuseum van Oudheden

 Ornamental disc (fibula) made of gilded silver.
 Made in Thracia around 100 BC, it was found in Limburg in 1850.

-The Rijksmuseum van Oudheden (English: Imperial Museum of Antiquities) is the national archaeological museum of the Netherlands, located in Leiden.
+The Rijksmuseum van Oudheden (English: National Museum of Antiquities) is the national archaeological museum of the Netherlands, located in Leiden.
 It grew out of the collection of Leiden University and still closely co-operates with its Faculty of Archaeology.
 The museum calls itself "the national centre for archaeology" and focuses on ancient Egypt, the ancient Near East, the classical world of Greece, Etruria and Rome and the early (prehistoric, Roman and Medieval) Netherlands.

 Current collection

 A hoard of silver Viking treasure now located in the Rijksmuseum van Oudheden.